KWOK SCHOLARSHIPS For the Master of Public Policy programme at The Blavatnik School of Government at the University of Oxford

 Records of public services and community activities.
 It should include the nature, duration and average hours of your work.
 Describe a recent satisfying public service and/ or community activity.
 Major obstacles and challenges you have managed during the public services and/ or community activities can also be included.

 Statement of purpose (800 to 1,000 words) to explain how your study at Oxford will (further) prepare yourself for a career in public service.
-A general guidance of the statement include positions and work you hope to reach and achieve in five years after your study.
-In terms of public service, it should cover the problems and needs of the society that you would like to address.
-Please explain your intentions and plans to address those problems and needs.
-It should include major obstacles and challenges expected.
-Explain how your study at Oxford will enhance your contribution to the Hong Kong community and the betterment of Mainland China.
-Your motivation, long term goals and visions should also be included.
+A general guidance of the statement your inspiration, what drives you and your passion.
+Tell us the social issues you are interested in and your intentions to address those issues.
+Explain how your study at Oxford will enhance your contribution to the Hong Kong community and/or the betterment of Mainland China, on and off your jobs.
+Please state your approximate planned time of return to Hong Kong or Mainland China.
 This statement is a very important part of your application, as it is an opportunity for you to tell the Selection Committee who you are;

 Please let us know if you wish to be considered for additional financial support for travel to/from the UK.